OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 1. Replace `TODO 2` with the following code to assemble all the information that is needed to get a token for Microsoft Graph using the "on behalf of" flow.
 About this code, note:

     * Your add-in is no longer playing the role of a resource (or audience) to which the Office application and user need access.
 Now it is itself a client that needs access to Microsoft Graph. `ConfidentialClientApplication` is the MSAL “client context” object.
-    * Beginning with MSAL.NET 3.x.x, the `bootstrapContext` is just the boostrap token itself.
+    * Beginning with MSAL.NET 3.x.x, the `bootstrapContext` is just the bootstrap token itself.
     * The Authority comes from the web.config.
 It is either the string "common" or, for a single-tenant add-in, a GUID.
     * MSAL will throw an error if your code requests `profile`, which is really only used when the Office client application gets the token to your add-in's web application.
 So only `Files.Read.All` is explicitly requested.